-Guidance on work experience students
+Guidance on work experience placements

 Alan O’Neile, Head of Communications at CSCS said: “The rigid enforcement of a 100% carded workforce results in legitimate, non-construction related, workers being refused entry to site as they do not hold a card.
-This indicates a misunderstanding of the card schemes carrying the CSCS logo and undermines the construction industry’s desire for a fully qualified, as opposed to carded, workforce.”
+This indicates a misunderstanding of the card schemes carrying the CSCS logo and undermines the construction industry’s desire for a fully qualified, as opposed to fully carded, workforce.”

 Each site will operate differently so it is up to the employer as to how they keep those on work placements safe.
 This often includes the delivery of a site induction highlighting the specific dangers of a site and arranging for individuals to be appropriately escorted when on site.